florian-comte/robocops/robocops_ros2/README.md

 ## robocops_brain

-This package will handle high-level decision-making and robot task coordination.
+This package handle high-level decision-making and robot task coordination on a behaviortree.cpp base.

 ## robocops_msgs